PickNikRobotics/descartes_capability/README.md

 ### Ubuntu Debian

-> Note: this package has not been released yet
+**NOTE:** this package has not been released yet

     sudo apt-get install ros-melodic-descartes_capability

 ### Build from Source

-These instructions assume you are running on Ubuntu 16.04:
+These instructions assume you are running ROS Melodic on Ubuntu 18.04:

 1. [Install ROS Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu) and the following build tools.